Farhh: 2013: five-year-old season

 Having picked up a further injury in the weeks following his Lockinge romp, Farhh's next racecourse appearance was the Champion Stakes, run over 10 furlongs, at Ascot on 19 October.
 Farhh, ridden again by Silvestre de Sousa, started as the 11/4 second favourite for the end-of-season highlight behind French champion Cirrus des Aigles.
 The 10 horse field also included Ruler Of The World, Mukhadram (Brigadier Gerard Stakes, York Stakes), Hillstar, Main Sequence, Parish Hall, Triple Threat and Hunter's Light.
 Farhh, under de Sousa, soon took keen hold coming out of stall 5 and tracked early leader Hunter's Light, also owned by Godolphin, in company with Morandi and Triple Threat.
-After travelling smoothly through the whole race Farhh preceded to take over the running into the home straight, with the move being covered by Christophe Soumillon on 11-time group winner Cirrus Des Aigles.
+After travelling smoothly through the whole race, Farhh took over the running into the home straight, with the move being covered by Christophe Soumillon on 11-time group winner Cirrus Des Aigles.
 After leading over a furlong out, Farhh was soon under pressure and quickly chased by the seemingly full-of-running Cirrus des Aigles with Ruler Of The World and jockey Ryan Moore challenging from very wide, having come round the whole field.
 Farhh was pressed by the challengers well into the final furlong and along with Cirrus des Aigles and Ruler Of The World, moved well clear of the rest of the field.
 However, following a pulsating run to the line, where the three principles were split by no more than a length, Farhh found more on the front end and held off the late challenges to hold on gamely to win by a neck at the finish line from Cirrus Des Aigles on his outside in second and Ruler Of The World (on the outside of Cirrus des Aigles) a half length back in third.
-At the line there was a clear 6 length gap back to Hunter's Light, who held on for fourth from Mukhadram in fifth who was followed by Hillstar, Morandi, Main Sequence, Parish Hall and Triple Threat.
-The finishing time was 2m 12.02s on the soft turf course.
-In the aftermath, trainer Saeed bin Suroor went on to say: "this horse is a great fighter.
-He had a break after winning the Lockinge and he has been a miler in the past but a mile and a quarter was great for him today on that ground.
+At the line there was a clear 6-length gap back to Hunter's Light, who held on for fourth from Mukhadram in fifth who was followed by Hillstar, Morandi, Main Sequence, Parish Hall and Triple Threat.
+The finishing time was 2 m 12.02s on the soft turf course.
+In the aftermath, trainer Saeed bin Suroor went on to say: "This horse is a great fighter.
+He had a break after winning the Lockinge, and he has been a miler in the past, but a mile and a quarter was great for him today on that ground.
 He was the best horse in the race today.
-I am very proud of him and this is good for Godolphin.
+I am very proud of him, and this is good for Godolphin.
 Every year, he has had problems.
-Luckily, he has won a pair of Group 1s on his last two races.
-He is a great horse and I am so happy.
-He's been a very tough horse since he was a two-year-old but we've just had to look after him with a different programme to keep him sound.
-His last piece of work was brilliant and the ground was a concern but he handled it well."
+Luckily, he has won a pair of Group 1s in his last two races.
+He is a great horse, and I am so happy.
+He's been a very tough horse since he was a two-year-old, but we've just had to look after him with a different programme to keep him sound.
+His last piece of work was brilliant, and the ground was a concern, but he handled it well."